gazzamc/The-Expanse-RESTful-API/README.md

 - Users can retrieve single records using the ID of said record in the URI.
 - Users can Add, Edit and Delete records from the database.
 - The API has input validation to prevent users from entering the wrong type of data.
-- If there is an error processing the request the API will display an error code with an appropiate error message.
+- If there is an error processing the request the API will display an error code with an appropriate error message.
 - Users can interact with the API via the website or directly using **Curl**, **Postman** or a language of their choosing.
 - The website allows the user to enter new data directly into the *JSON* result instead of a traditional form.
 - Querying the base url of the API will return all the endpoints and their filters.